flanagan-lab/flanagan-lab.github.io/_people/2-lab-alumni.md

 2019-2020: Averill Moser-Rust worked with Mads Thomsen, Micaela Pullen, Derek Gerber, and Sarah, investigating the community of fishes in two  seagrass beds in the Canterbury region in New Zealand.

 2018-2019: Chavvah Freeman worked with Sarah, studying the evolution of pigmentation genes in pipefish.

+## Visiting scholars

+### Xaver Bartels

+Xaver Bartels is an MSc student at the University of Amsterdam who visited the Flanagan lab for 8 months for his internship in 2024.
+He studied courtship behaviours in pipefish.
+Specifically, Xaver tested whether male pipefish prefer larger females or smaller females in <i>Stigmatopora nigra</i>.

+### Kathryn Blankely

+Kathryn was a Royal Society of New Zealand Science Teaching Leadership Programme fellow co-supervised by Sarah Flanagan and Rob Cruickshank in 2024.

 ## NIMBioS SRE 2017